nikkischnelle/LocatorBarConfiguration/README.md

 tl;dr: The code isn't pretty and the APIs it uses are experimental, but it seems to work.

+### Folia
+**Folia doesn't support waypoints yet**.
+I marked this compatible as it should be fully compatible once Folia supports waypoints/the locator bar.

 ## Features
 Each player can
 - toggle their locator bar on and off